Overview of Cloud Policy service for Microsoft 365

 If users are located in nested groups and the parent group is targeted for policies, the users in the nested groups will receive the policies.
-The nested groups and the users in those nested groups must be created in or synchronized to Azure AD.
+The nested groups and the users in those nested groups must be created in or synchronized to Microsoft Entra ID.

-If the user is a member of multiple Azure AD groups with conflicting policy settings, priority is used to determine which policy setting is applied.
+If the user is a member of multiple Microsoft Entra groups with conflicting policy settings, priority is used to determine which policy setting is applied.
 The highest priority is applied, with "0" being the highest priority that you can assign.
 You can set the priority by choosing Reorder priority on the Policy configurations page.

 Also, policy settings implemented by using Cloud Policy take precedence over policy settings implemented by using Group Policy on Windows Server, and taking precedence over preference settings or locally applied policy settings.

-At Microsoft we strive to innovate and reduce the IT admins burden with the creation of modern management tools.
+At Microsoft, we strive to innovate and reduce the IT admins burden with the creation of modern management tools.
 With that said, the baselines in Cloud Policy are another way you can save time while deploying policy for your organization.
-The security and accessibility baselines offer a unique filter on the Group Policy you’ll need to protect your organization and empower your end users to create accessible content.
+The security and accessibility baselines offer a unique filter on the Group Policy needed to protect your organization and empower your end users to create accessible content.

-To easily identify security baseline policies, we’ve added a new column to the policy table called Recommendation.
-Policies recommended for security baseline will be tagged in this column.
+To easily identify security baseline policies, a new column called Recommendation was added to the policy table.
+Policies recommended for security baseline are triggered in this column.
 You can also use the column filter to limit the view to only policies that are tagged as security baseline.

 Most of our customers are making strides to become more accessible as an organization.
-The accessibility baseline will enable IT Pros to configure accessibility policies to empower their end users to create accessible content and limit the ability to remove accessibility checker settings from being disabled.
+The accessibility baseline enables IT Pros to configure accessibility policies to empower their end users to create accessible content and limit the ability to remove accessibility checker settings from being disabled.

 Additional information about Cloud Policy